top of page

 Right now, I can’t wait to hit the road.
 To feel the wind in my hair.
 To sing at the top of my lungs.
 To ponder, take inventory, and reevaluate where life has brought me, and where I want to go from here.

 I look forward to spending time alone with my thoughts, crying, laughing, and screaming.
-It will be like shedding a skin I’ve been in for too long and have outgrown.
-I’m ready to shake off the dust and dirt that accumulated over the past few years.
+It will be like shedding a skin I’ve been in for too long, that I've outgrown.
+I’m ready to shake off dust and dirt that accumulated over the past few years.

-However, I will immensely enjoy seeing my old work friend, who was once an important part of my life 30 years ago.
+However, I will greatly enjoy seeing my old work friend, who was once a significant part of my life years ago.

-I’ll absolutely love spending time with my granddaughters.
-It will be nice to get a hug from my son and to see him and his family.
+I’ll be over the moon spending time with my granddaughters.
+It will be nice to get a hug from my son and see him and his family.
 Hopefully, we’ll have some laughs and make fun memories together.
-I love it when I get the opportunity to put a plank in the bridge between us.
+I love the opportunity to put another plank in the bridge between us.

 I’ll cherish time with my “sister” in her new home.
 (She’s actually my sister-in-law, but she’s too much like a real sister, so we don’t use that term.)
 I can’t wait to chat, hug, and feel the warmth we share.

-I’ll love seeing my two older sisters and sharing a trip to visit our elder cousin, who is battling the early phases of dementia.
-I'll hug her and thank her for her support and encouragement when I was six years old and started riding horses.
+I’ll love seeing my two older actual sisters and sharing a trip to visit our elder cousin, who is battling early phases of dementia.
+I'll hug her and thank her for the support and encouragement she gave when I was six years old and started riding horses.
 She helped me at a time when my deep passion scared my nervous mom.
 If it weren’t for her and my sister Jan, I don’t know if that dream would ever have taken root.
 That dream gave me countless immeasurable gifts of the soul.
+It sent me soaring into a life I dreamed of as a child.

 It will be great to see people I have missed and love and to fill my tank with their companionship, understanding, and love.